stephencweiss/stephencharlesweiss.com/content/blog/2015-12-11/yesterdays-coffee-tastes-like-you-made-it-today.md

 ---
-title: 'Yesterday's Coffee - tastes like you made it today!'
+title: "Yesterday's Coffee - tastes like you made it today!"
 date: '2015-12-11'
 category: []
 tags: []